rt-heroku/contract-analysis/docs/UI_IMPROVEMENTS_SUMMARY.md

 - Range: 150px - 600px

 **Q: Where did Layers go?**
-- Check **bottom-right corner**
+- Check **bottom of Settings panel** (right sidebar)
-- Fixed position, always there
+- Integrated with Settings
-- Above settings panel edge
+- Look for the horizontal divider

 **Q: Can I move the Layers panel?**
 - Not yet (planned for future)
-- Current: fixed bottom-right
+- Current: bottom of Settings panel

 **Q: Icons too small?**
 - Switch to text mode (☰ button)